Palygorskite: Properties

 Attapulgite clays are a composite of smectite and palygorskite.
 Smectites are expanding lattice clays, of which bentonite is a commonly known generic name for smectite clays.
 The palygorskite component is an acicular bristle-like crystalline form that does not swell or expand.
 Attapulgite forms gel structures in fresh and salt water by establishing a lattice structure of particles connected through hydrogen bonds.

-Attapulgite, unlike some bentonite (sodium rich montmorillonites), can gel in sea water, forming gel structures in salt water and is used in special saltwater drilling mud for drilling formations contaminated with salt.
+Attapulgite, unlike some bentonite (sodium-rich montmorillonites), can gel in seawater, forming gel structures in salt water and is used in special saltwater drilling mud for drilling formations contaminated with salt.
 Palygorskite particles can be considered as charged particles with zones of positive and negative charges.
 The bonding of these alternating charges allows them to form gel suspensions in salt and fresh water.

 Attapulgite clays found in the Meigs-Quincy district are bundles of palygorskite clay particles between 2 and 3 μm long and below 3 nm in diameter.
 The bundles are surrounded by a matrix of smectite clays that are slightly swellable.
 Dry-process grades contain up to 25% non-attapulgite material in the form of carbonates and other mineral inclusions.
 Processing of the clays consist of drying and grinding the crude clay to specific particle size distributions with specific ranges of gel viscosity measured by a variety of means depending on the end use.

 Gel-grade, dry-processed attapulgites are used in a very wide range of applications for suspension, reinforcement, and binding properties.
 Paints, sealants, adhesives, tape-joint compound, catalysts, suspension fertilizers, wild-fire suppressants, foundry coatings, animal feed suspensions, and molecular sieve binders are just a few uses of dry-process attapulgite.

-7% - 10% attapulgite clay mixed with the eutectic salt, sodium sulfate decahydrate (mirabilite or Glauber's salt), keeps anhydrous crystals suspended in the solution, where they hydrate during phase transition and hence contribute to the heat absorbed and released when Glaubers salt is used for heat storage.
+7–10% attapulgite clay mixed with the eutectic salt, sodium sulfate decahydrate (mirabilite or Glauber's salt), keeps anhydrous crystals suspended in the solution, where they hydrate during phase transition and hence contribute to the heat absorbed and released when Glaubers salt is used for heat storage.

 Stabilization of nanopalygorskite suspensions was improved using mechanical dispersion (magnetic stirring, high-speed shearing and ultrasonication) and polyelectrolytes (carboxymethyl cellulose, alginate, sodium polyphosphate, and poly(sodium acrylate)) at different pH.
 Surface energy and nanoroughness were studied in a palygorskite sample.